 After getting through the day’s events, I thought it appropriate to open a nice bottle of wine from my dad’s collection.
 I know he would have gotten a big kick out of the entire ordeal and all the questions my daughter asked yesterday.
 I have this warm feeling that both my dad and my father-in-law are chuckling together in heaven, basking in the wonder of their granddaughter.

-Once we made it safely home, I decided it was a great night to open up some wine.
-Can you blame me on this one?
 My head was still spinning a bit from the deluge of funeral and death questions.
 I figured the wine I chose was going to be done Russian Roulette style.
 The day had sort of held that theme.
 I picked a 1990 Newton Cabernet Sauvignon from California.
 It was delicious, and I am still drinking on it today as I compose this piece.

 For a wine that is 27 years old, it still holds up.
 But I think I need to see if other bottles are lurking around because it needs to be drunk.
 With notes of blackberry and vanilla, the wine smelled so good after I opened it.
 On the palate, the tannins mellowed out and had a slightly bitter taste, but in a good way.
 Something you would expect, perhaps, from a wine like this.
 The only thing I found lacking was the taste finished very short, so that is probably why it needs to be drunk now.